mathias21/ComposeTesting/README.md

 val composeTestRule = createAndroidComposeRule<MainActivity>()
 ```

 Compose is not supporting Junit5 right now ([see issue here](https://github.com/mannodermaus/android-junit5/issues/234)).
 For now, I will keep Junit4 for this repository.
+Be sure that your Instrumentation dependencies are using Junit4 (you can still use Junit5 for your unit tests).
 Maybe in the future I can add Junit5 support as well.

 Dependencies can be found in the [Testing Compose reference](https://developer.android.com/jetpack/compose/testing) or in this repository.